Jack-in-the-Pulpit, Arisaema triphyllum

 The small orange flowers of the spotted touch-me-not, Impatiens capenesis, decorate stream banks and swampy areas July through September.
 The implied warning in the name refers to the explosive quality of the seed pod, which, at the slightest touch, throws its seeds up to five feet away.
 Multiple inch-long blossoms, dotted with red spots, dangle from thin stems on thick succulent stalks up to five feet tall.
 A spur-like tail extending from the blossom curves back under the flower as a defining characteristic.
 Native Americans found that the sap from the leaves and stems offered relief from the discomfort of poison ivy and stinging nettles.
 Scientific research has also documented touch-me-not’s effectiveness in treating the fungus of athlete’s foot.

 Common Mullein, Verbascum thapsus

-While this plant is not native to North America is have been here since Europeans have come to North America.
-Mullein has a variety of uses it is especially recommended for coughs and related problems, but also used to fight against a variety of skin problems.
-The plant was also used to make dyes and torches.
-Native Americans would use the leaves to line there moccasins.
+While this plant is not native to North America, it has been here since Europeans came to North America.
+Mullein has a variety of uses.
+It is especially recommended for coughs and related problems.
+It may also fight a variety of skin problems.
+The plant was used to make dyes and torches.
+Native Americans lined their moccasins with the leaves.

 Spotted Wintergreen, Chimaphila maculata